Definition of slice in English:

 slice and dice

-- Divide a quantity of information up into smaller parts, especially in order to analyse it more closely or in different ways.Example sentences
+- Divide a quantity of information up into smaller parts, especially in order to analyze it more closely or in different ways: each network has analysis teams that slice and dice the exit poll information to find a conclusionMore example sentences

 - But some interesting things happened when I sliced and diced the data further.